State Taxes at a Glance – Nevada

 Interest and Dividend Taxes in New Hampshire

 The State of New Hampshire is one of only two States that have an Interest and Dividend Tax (the only other one being Tennessee).
-This is due to New Hampshire not having an individual income tax.
-The I&D Tax is 5.00% for residents whose total Interest and Dividend income is greater than $2,400 ($4,800 if you’re married.)
+Since New Hampshire doesn’t have a state tax, they needed to collect money somewhere.
+The Tax is only 4.00%, and only effects residents whose total Interest and Dividend income is greater than $2,400 ($4,800 if you’re married.)

 State Business Taxes in New Hampshire

-Business Profits Tax (BPT) – The BPT is 7.70% tax, if your business income is over the threshold of $50,000.
-However, if your business is either a sole proprietorship, partnership, or LLC, there is a special deduction called the “Compensation Deduction for Personal Services”.
-This deduction allows a sole proprietors, members, or partners to deduct Reasonable Compensation from the Gross Margins calculations of the BPT.
+Business Profits Tax (BPT) – The BPT is 7.50% tax.
+It’s only assessed if your business income is over the threshold of $92,000.
+However, if your business is either a sole proprietorship, partnership, or LLC, there is a special deduction called the “Compensation Deduction for Personal Services.”
+This deduction allows sole proprietors, LLC members, or partners to deduct Reasonable Compensation from the Gross Margins calculations of the BPT.
 All earnings subject to self-employment tax are exempt from the BPT.
 If you own an S Corporation, then your officer’s salary is deducted from Gross Margins to calculate the tax.

 Sales and Property Taxes in New Hampshire